Certora/natspecTools/README.md

-# natspec_to_json
+# natspecTools
-conversion tool of  the NatSpec comments on a spec file(s) to a JSON file.
+parse NatSpec comments from a spec file(s) and save them in a JSON file.

 ## usage